json-schema-org/community/CHARTER.md

 6. Test for agreement
 7. Determine resolution

 (These stages are those defined by the [Seeds For Change's Consensus Decision Making document](https://seedsforchange.org.uk/consensus).
-Please use that document as a rough guide for specific steps while we test and firm up our specific requirements, and document them in our yet to be created [Governance document](./GOVERNANCE.md))
+Please use that document as a rough guide for specific steps while the JSON Schema project tests and firms up our specific requirements, and document them in our yet to be created [Governance document](./GOVERNANCE.md))

 All decisions that go through the standard consensus process must have an associated GitHub Issue, which allows those unable to attend meetings to participate.
 The opening comment of the Issue should be kept up to date as to the status of the decision.